Simon Hughes: Personal life

 Hughes has never married, although in an interview with The Daily Telegraph in 2006, he said he had been turned down by "several women".
 He denied persistent rumours about his sexuality, when asked if he was gay, saying "The answer is no, as it happens, but if it were the case, which it isn't, I hope that it would not be an issue."
 Two days later, in an interview with The Independent he again denied being gay, and later in an interview with The Guardian he repeated the denial.

-However, on 26 January 2006, after The Sun newspaper told him that they had proof that he had used a gay chat service known as 'Man Talk', Hughes admitted that in the past he had had relationships with both women and men.
+On 26 January 2006, after The Sun newspaper told him that they had proof that he had used a gay chat service known as 'Man Talk', Hughes admitted that in the past he had had relationships with both women and men.

 Referring to his change from previous denials about his sexuality and recent Liberal Democrat difficulties he said, "I hope that any colleague in any party at any time who might not have been entirely honest for good reason or who may have made a mistake is accepted back at the right time", and also "I gave a reply that wasn't untrue but was clearly misleading.
 I apologise."
 He confirmed to PinkNews that he is bisexual.

-In an interview broadcast on the same day on BBC Radio 5 Live, when asked if he considered quitting the race for leadership of his party, he replied: "Of course.
+In an interview broadcast on the same day on BBC Radio 5 Live, when asked if he considered quitting the race for leadership of his party, Hughes replied: "Of course.
 I considered also whether I should stand in the first place.
 It is a balance I have always had to take."

+Since 2010 Hughes successfully sued the News Of The World and The Sun newspapers for unlawful voicemail interception.
+However in July 2026, Hughes was among seven well-known figures who lost a High Court privacy case against Associated Newspapers (ANL) the publisher of the Daily Mail and The Mail on Sunday.
+In August 2026, Mr Justice Nicklin, ruled that Hughes along with the other six claimants pay an initial £9.54 million to the publishers ANL, by 28 August, as part of their potential future liability of up to £34.5 million following an "exceptional order" for ANL's legal costs.
+Hughes told the BBC that he was "disappointed" with the ruling and is considering his legal options.
+His case had related to privacy issues and the coverage by ANL of his sexuality.

-He once appeared on Top of the Pops.
+Hughes once appeared on Top of the Pops.

 Honours

 On 13 May 2010 Hughes was sworn in as a member of the Privy Council.
 This gave him the Honorific Prefix "The Right Honourable" for Life.
 In the 2015 Queen's Birthday Honours List, Hughes was knighted "for public and political service".
-This allowed him to be known as "Sir Simon Hughes".